 Study abroad at Shanghai University – China Program

-Find out more about studies, semester dates, fees and application deadlines at Shanghai University as well as information on how to apply to study abroad in Shanghai University’s China Program.
+On this page you’ll find out more about studies, semester dates, application deadlines and fees at Shanghai University as well as information on how to apply.

 Semester dates and application deadlines

 March 12 – June 4

 Studying abroad at Shanghai University with Asia Exchange